Stefanie Vögele: 2013

 Vögele began her clay-court season at Charleston where she started off the tournament by defeating qualifier Teliana Pereira in the first round.
 In the second round, she upset seventh seed Carla Suárez Navarro.
 In the third round, she upset 10th seed Julia Görges.
 In the quarterfinals, Vögele had a huge win over 2011 Charleston champion, second seed, and former world No. 1, Caroline Wozniacki.
 With this win, she reached her second semifinal of the year.
 Vögele lost in the semifinal to another former world No. 1, Jelena Janković.
-Playing against Australia at the 2013 Fed Cup World Group Play-offs, Vögele lost both of her rubbers to Ashleigh Barty and Samantha Stosur.
+Playing against Australia at the 2013 Fed Cup World Group play-offs, Vögele lost both of her rubbers to Ashleigh Barty and Samantha Stosur.
 Australia defeated Switzerland 3–1.
 Seeded third for qualifying at the Madrid Open, Vögele lost in the final round of qualifying to 13th seed Lesia Tsurenko.
 However, she entered the main draw as a lucky loser but was defeated in the first round by wildcard Anabel Medina Garrigues.
 Seeded second for qualifying at the Italian Open, Vögele lost in the first round of qualifying to María Teresa Torró Flor.
 Playing at the Brussels Open, Vögele was defeated in the first round by wildcard Elena Baltacha.
-Ranked 56 at the French Open, Vögele advanced to the third round of a Grand Slam for the first time in her career.
+Ranked 56 at the French Open, Vögele advanced to the third round of a major for the first time in her career.
 She started off with a three-set victory over Heather Watson in the first round.
 In the second round, she won a three-set thriller over Kaia Kanepi.
-Her run came to an end as she lost in the third round to 12th seed Maria Kirilenko.
+Her run came to an end as she lost in round three to 12th seed Maria Kirilenko.

-Vögele began her grass-court season at the Rosmalen Open.
-She defeated qualifier Yulia Putintseva in the first round, and in the second round, she lost to lucky loser Lesia Tsurenko.
-At Wimbledon, she lost in the first round to 22nd seed Sorana Cîrstea.
+Vögele began her grass-court season at the Rosmalen Open where she defeated qualifier Yulia Putintseva, before losing in the second round to lucky loser Lesia Tsurenko.
+At Wimbledon, she lost in the opening round to 22nd seed Sorana Cîrstea.

 Vögele began the US Open Series at the Stanford Classic where she defeated wildcard Ajla Tomljanović in the first round 6–4, 6–0.
 In the second round, she lost to third seed and eventual champion, Dominika Cibulková.
 Playing at the Washington Open, Vögele lost in the first round to sixth seed Mona Barthel.
-Seeded fifth for qualifying at Cincinnati, Vögele lost in the first round of qualifying to Sofia Arvidsson.
-Seeded fifth for qualifying at New Haven, she qualified by defeating American wildcard Katerina Stewart, Alexandra Cadanţu, and Yaroslava Shvedova.
-In the first round, she lost to fellow qualifier Alison Riske.
+Seeded fifth for qualifying at Cincinnati, she lost in the first round to Sofia Arvidsson.
+Seeded fifth for qualifying at New Haven, she qualified by defeating American wildcard Katerina Stewart, Alexandra Cadanţu, and Yaroslava Shvedova but then lost to fellow qualifier Alison Riske.
 At the US Open, Vögele lost in the first round to world No. 105, Anna Karolína Schmiedlová.